Photoemission "experiments" on holographic lattices: Holographic ionic lattice with hyperscaling violation

 We solve the equations of motion numerically, with the boundary conditions determined by the coefficients in the expansions (\ref{metricirser}-\ref{metricuvser}).
 The resulting system of nonlinear PDEs is integrated by a collocation pseudospectral algorithm on Gauss-Lobatto grid along the radial direction $\zt$ and on Fourier grid along the transverse directions $x,y$.
 Our code is mainly based on \cite{boyd01,Krikun:2018ufr}.
 In Appendix \ref{secappb} we give some more details on the integrator and some test examples.
 The production runs were performed on a lattice $2N\times 2N\times 2N$ with $N=16$ but in the Appendix we have checked the convergence of the solution for varying lattice sizes from $N=6$ to $N=16$.

 Typical solutions for the bulk are given in Figs.~\ref{figbackgndsol1} and \ref{figbackgndsol2} for the matter and gauge fields and in Fig.~\ref{figbackgndsol3} for components of the metric.
 The top panel of Fig.~\ref{figbackgndsol1} shows that indeed the lattice is irrelevant: both fields modulate in UV but in IR the oscillations die out completely.
 The UV oscillations are of the same form $\cos(2Q\pi x)\cos(2Q\pi y)$ for both $A_t$ and $\Phi$, as we see in the bottom panel.
 Fig.~\ref{figbackgndsol2} demonstrates that the scaling solution indeed survives in IR: both fields agree nicely with the analytical predictions for the scaling laws obtained in Eqs.~(\ref{metricirss}-\ref{metricirser0}).
-The figure is produced for a low temperature $T=0.1$ so the horizon radius is quite small; for higher temperatures the scaling is not as clear (expectedly, because the relevant scale is then $(r-r_h)/r_h$ rather than $r/r_h$).
+The figure is produced for a low temperature $T/Q=0.1$ so the horizon radius is quite small; for higher temperatures the scaling is not as clear (expectedly, because the relevant scale is then $(r-r_h)/r_h$ rather than $r/r_h$).
 Finally, Fig.~\ref{figbackgndsol3} confirms that the AdS asymptotics are preserved (no oscillations in UV) and that in deep IR the lattice also dies out.

 All calculations in Section \ref{secresults} are performed in this way, with the fully self-consistent PDE solver for the holographic ionic lattice.
-For mass runs needed for the comparison to the Hubbard model, we have also used approximate methods: averaged equations (multipole expansion) and semiholography (in the narrow sense, introduced in \cite{polchin} and exploited e.g. in \cite{https://doi.org/10.48550/arxiv.2112.06576}).
+For mass runs needed for the comparison to the Hubbard model, we have also used approximate methods: averaged equations (multipole expansion) and semiholography (in the narrow sense, introduced in \cite{polchin} and exploited e.g. in \cite{https://doi.org/10.48550/arxiv.2112.06576}) to gain a first guess at the solution; afterwards we have always confirmed the result through a full lattice calculation.
 The next two sections are devoted mainly to the full lattice calculation of the spectrum from the probe Dirac equation.
 In Appendix \ref{secappd} we describe the other methods, which we all call semiholographic in the broad sense that one does not solve the full system of equations for the background.